miracuse/miracuse.github.io/devel/class_writeups/scoundrel_writeup.md

 ### Skill Point Advancement

 - **Agility** will make a Scoundrel better at combat by improving their ability to deal and avoid damage.
 It also bolsters their reaction time and mobility.

 - **Cunning** will provide additional Prep Points, making a Scoundrel more versatile.
 It also reinforces stealth and social abilities.

 Other interesting options might include:

--   **Magic** can be useful for any of the Scoundrel subclasses.
+- **Magic** can be useful for any of the Scoundrel specializations.
 All of them have at least one magic-oriented Kit that will become usable without needing Prep Points.

 - **Strength** can increase a Scoundrel's Physical health, putting them on a similar standing with Soldiers for combat efficacy.

--   **Presence** for the Bard subclass, to leverage _Resiliency Arcana_ for a large pool of Prep Points at the cost of Mental Health.
+- **Presence** for the Bard specialization, to leverage _Resiliency Arcana_ for a large pool of Prep Points at the cost of Mental Health.